shinshin86/habanero-bee/README.md

 Please refer to this document for instructions on how to create it( [this page (habanero-bee-google-apps-script)](https://github.com/shinshin86/habanero-bee-google-apps-script) ).

-If you just want to see the Habanero Bee in action first, skip this step, as we have prepared sample data for you.
+If you just want to see the Habanero Bee in action first, skip this step, as we have prepared demo data for you.

 ### Deploy to Netlify